 By having an emergency fund, you can pay for a crisis without sinking into debt.
 It’s ideal to have three to six months of living expenses in your emergency fund, though, at a bare minimum, you should have $1000.

 Starting an emergency fund is easy.
 I personally use CIT Bank for their savings builder account.
 You can get a competitive interest rate by depositing $100 or more every month.
 This perk encourages you to save consistently and is why I have my emergency fund with CIT Bank.

 8. Write Down Your Debt Repayment Plan

 If you’re trying to get out of debt, first you need a plan.
-The best way to come up with a debt repayment plan is to organize your debt and write down how you’re going to do it.
+The best way to develop a debt repayment plan is to organize your debt and write down how you’re going to do it.

-As I talked about above, your debt repayment plan might be to do one of either the debt snowball method or the debt avalanche method.
+As I discussed above, your debt repayment plan might be to do one of either the debt snowball method or the debt avalanche method.
 It could be to stop spending as much, or it could be to build an emergency fund.

 Whatever you choose, write it down (or type it up).
 Create a step-by-step plan and include both what you plan on doing and how you will do it.

 For example, say you have a high balance on a credit card, and you want to pay it down over the next 12 months.
 Can you get a balance transfer credit card that has a 12 month introductory 0% APR?
 You would then pay a one-time fee to transfer your high balance and then pay no interest for 12 months, giving you a year to pay off your debt.